getsolus/solus-site.github.io/content/blog/2014/08/2014-08-03-alpha-3-released/index.md

 ## Giving feedback and getting involved

 There are a few ways to embrace the community.
-We have our own [forums](https://solus-project.com/forums/) and [IRC channel](irc://irc.freenode.net/#evolveos) over at
-Freenode, as well as our [Google+ community.](https://plus.google.com/u/0/communities/103032596316713958671).
+We have our own [forums](https://discuss.getsol.us) as well as our Google+ community.
 Make sure you pop in and chat! 🙂

-Also note we're [I am pleased to announce the release of Evolve OS Alpha 3.
+Also note we're am pleased to announce the release of Evolve OS Alpha 3.
 This image is only suitable for 64-bit machines, and is not yet EFI capable.
 This release incorporates all recent updates, including X.Org 1.16.0, MesaLib 10.2.4, Linux Kernel 3.15.6, Firefox 31.0 and the GNOME 3.12 stack.

 This represents the third and final alpha of the Evolve OS images, as we're moving towards daily-builds and then beta stages.
 Please help to identify issues within the